 - Flood Insurance – This coverage protects your rental properties against flood damage, which is essential in New Jersey as it is prone to blizzards and hurricanes.

-The prices of insuring your rental property in NJ depends on several factors that local insurance companies use to determine the proper premium rates.
-When you own small units like a condo or townhouse, the landlord insurance rate is minimal because homeowners usually split these expenses with the homeowner association in NJ, which insures the exterior of your property.
+The prices of insuring your rental property in NJ depend on several factors, such as the size of the unit.
+When you own small units like condos or townhouses, the landlord insurance rate is minimal because homeowners usually split these expenses with the homeowner association.
+You can also check condo insurance in NJ.

 However, if you own a single-family home or a large rental property, the landlord insurance rates will be higher because the building’s replacement cost will solely be the homeowner’s responsibility.